Plastics and The Environment

 Plastics are organic materials and like any material made of carbon, hydrogen and oxygen, they degrade with time, heat and UV light, including sunlight.
 Plastics experts know that you have to add stabilizers to protect the plastic and without stabilizers they would fall to pieces.
 Two of the most common plastics found in waste are polyethylene and polypropylene.
 Both degrade readily.
 Polypropylene (PP) is so unstable that it loses strength and degrades in just one year at room temperature.
 Does that sound like a material that lasts forever?
 I have added about ten peer reviewed articles to support what I’ve just stated.
 It’s common knowledge amongst plastic materials experts.
 In fact they spray stabilizer on PP the instant it’s made, to prevent instant attack by oxygen in the air.

 So, what looks like a stable material in your hand, is only surviving because of added stabilizer.
 As soon as the stabilizer is washed out or used up, the PP becomes unstabilized again and will start to degrade in about a year.
 This has all been known since the 1950s and published widely.
 There’s even a journal devoted only to this (Polymer Degradation and Stability, Elsevier).
 Polyethylene is more stable than PP but it too has been found to literally fall apart, even at room temperature and without sunlight.
 At higher temperature and with sunlight, the degradation is much faster.
+As we shall see, PE, PP and PS all biodegrade.
+They don’t just fragment into pieces, they are chemically broken apart just like any other organic material like leaves, wood and so on.

 So, how long does it take for a plastic grocery bag to degrade?
 I looked for studies on that topic.